drd13/emulchem/README.rst

 	year = 2019,
 	volume = 630,
 	pages = "A117",
  }

 License
 -------

-The software is released as is under an MIT license.
+The software is released, as is, under an MIT license.

 Documentation
 -------------